Covid Vaccination Status

 Vaccination Programme Update

-Since our first vaccination clinic on the 18th December 2020 our PCN will have administered over 12,000 Covid vaccinations.
-We are pleased to announce that we have completed vaccinating the majority of patients in cohorts 1-6.
-As instructed the practice will be moving to invite patients in cohorts 7-9.
+We are pleased to announce that we have completed vaccinating the majority of patients in cohorts 1-9.
 If you are over 50 and have not received a first vaccination, please do let us know just in case we have not been able to contact you.
 Please note the cohorts have been set nationally and our staff cannot influence this.

 The easiest way for us to update patients is via text so please do let us know your mobile number if you don't think we have it on record or if it changes.
 You can email us at KMCCG.firstname.lastname@example.org to let us know any mobile information.
 The following website can give you more information about the Covid-19 vaccination and booking appointments: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/

-We will be starting to call in patients for their 2nd dose who had their 1st vaccination in January.
+We are starting to call in patients for their 2nd dose who had their 1st vaccination in January & February.
 We will be working through on date order from when 1st doses were given so please be patient as we work through the lists.
 2nd doses will be given at about 11 weeks after the 1st dose.
 If you have not heard from us by the 11th week, please let us know.

 Thank you to all the patients that have sent messages of thanks for the vaccinations received so far.
 We are extremely proud to be part of this hugh vaccination programme.
 Delivering the Covid vaccination programme is on top of all the clinics and services we normally run so all our staff are working extra days and hours to make the clinics happen so your kind words are appreciated by everyone.
 A big thank you also to all those that have volunteered to support the clinics as we couldn't run them without you.